multani/docker-nomad/README.md

   driver
 * `/tmp`: default temporary directory used by Nomad's `-dev` mode

+You can run the container as a non-root user, in which case you should set the `NOMAD_DISABLE_PERM_MGMT` environment variable to any value.
+This is especially useful when running standalone Nomad servers.

 The repository produces a dockerized version of Nomad following Hashicorp's model for their [Dockerized Consul